brickzzhang/terraform-module-mini-tool/README.md

 This script is used to generate simple readme demo of tencentcloud terraform modules.

-1.Run the script.
+1.Download script under binary directory.

+2.Run the script, then input your path of variables.tf and outputs.tf as it asked, such as below:

+`/Users/brick/workspace/terraform/terraform-tencentcloud-modules/terraform-tencentcloud-clb/`

-2.Checked DEMO-README.md file under current directory and copy it to your target file.
+3.Check DEMO-README.md file under current directory and copy the content to your target file.

 ## Note